nlburgin/kitten/README.md

 ## Limitations

 * Does not take stdin
-* Any argument that's not a file we can read is silently skipped.
+* Any argument that's not a file path, or otherwise can't be read without errors, is silently skipped.

 When called on a list of valid files, it should otherwise behave identical to regular `cat`